ProteinsWebTeam/interpro-pfam-curation-tools/README.md

 ## Create folders to build potential new Pfam families from smORF encoded proteins
 See README file in the **smORF_new_Pfam_families** subdirectory for instructions.

+## List of recently renamed InterPro former DUFs
+This script gets a table of old InterPro DUFs that have been renamed from the last InterPro release with the PMIDs and the Swissprot proteins currently linked to the entry in a table and returns a csv file.